cem-berk-senel/nature-chicxulub-impact/README.md

 # naturegeoscience-chicxulub

-Author: Cem Berk Senel (Reference Systems & Planetology Department, Royal Observatory of Belgium)
+Author: Cem Berk Senel (Reference Systems & Planetology Department, Royal Observatory of Belgium) Latest update: Jan, 26 2023.

 Python and Matlab codes to plot the data of figures in the Nature Geoscience Chicxulub manuscript.

-The paleoclimate general circulation model (GCM) output data needed in these Python and Matlab codes are publicly available in the OSF repository, via https://doi.org/10.17605/OSF.IO/6YM3J
+The paleoclimate general circulation model (GCM) output data needed in these Python and Matlab codes are publicly available in the OSF repository, via https://doi.org/10.17605/OSF.IO/2CDQG

 Any question on shared codes can be emailed to the following address: cem.berk@observatory.be